9 Wrong Ways to React in Case of an Emergency

 1. The Panic Attack

 You might be the cool person, never giving in to anxiety-provoking situations, keeping a clear mind and critical thinking.
-Most people though, when an unexpected emergency happens, lose their calm.
-It is of utmost importance to stop whatever you are doing, assessing the situation and trying to think of a solution.
-Do not let the panic overwhelm you, avoid taking any impulsive decisions.
-Clear your mind, look around you, breath steady, and take action.
+Most people though, when an emergency happens, lose their calm.
+It is of utmost importance to stop whatever you are doing, assess the situation, and try to think of a solution.
+Do not let the panic overwhelm you, avoid making any impulsive decisions.
+Clear your mind, look around you, breathe steadily, and take action.

 2. Not Feeling in Danger